 January 15, 2009

 Released in 2023, the Fifth National Climate Assessment (NCA5) includes an Art × Climate gallery.
-This watercolor by Amalija_M was created to inspire greater appreciation of marine life.
+This work by Tami Phelps focuses on the changing ecosystem in Alaska.